yaningchang/Chang_Taylor_Rastle_Monaghan_AWL_Paper_for_CP/Simulation1/README.txt

 Simulation 1 folder contains all of the files needed to train and test the simulations.
-The compiled versions are bulit using Mac terminal, with the Mikenet libraries installed.
+The compiled versions are bulit using Mac terminal, with the Mikenet simulator installed.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Model (incl. examples):